What You’ll Learn 🖥️

 Display type

-Your acquired signal may not be only a static signal; if you have ever tried to display a high-dynamic signal with digital values, you know that you have to make some kind of statistic to get representative values.
-Therefore all instruments offer different display types, which can be selected from the Display type drop-down list.
+Your acquired signal may not always be static.
+If you’ve ever tried to display a high-dynamic signal using digital values, you know that some form of statistical processing is necessary to obtain representative values.
+Therefore, all instruments offer various Display types, which can be selected from the Display type drop-down list.

 Update rate

-With the Update rate drop-down list, you can define the update rate for the selected instrument.
-As a standard, the values for the display type will be calculated Fast (0.1 s) over a period of 0.1 seconds, which represents also the internal minimum calculation period.
+Using the Update rate drop-down menu, you can define how frequently the selected instrument updates.
+By default, the values are calculated in Fast mode (0.1 s) over a 0.1-second period, which also represents the system’s internal minimum calculation interval.

-The system will still run at the dynamic sample rate and Dewesoft X will acquire the data with full speed, calculate minimum, maximum, average, and RMS for this time interval, however, every data point will NOT be displayed on the instrument and stored, but only these calculated values.
+The system still operates at the full dynamic sampling rate.
+Dewesoft X will acquire data at maximum speed and calculate minimum, maximum, average, and RMS values for this interval.
+However, individual data points will not be shown on the instrument or stored—only the calculated values are displayed.

-When From reduced rate mode is selected, the system will reduce the data continuously according to the static/reduced rate selected in the STATIC/REDUCED RATE drop-down list in the channel setup.
+If the From reduced rate mode option is selected, the system continuously reduces data according to the Static/Reduced rate defined in the STATIC/REDUCED RATE drop-down list in the channel setup.

 Minimum and maximum shown value